Australian hip-hop: Publications

-One of the oldest hip hop magazines in the world, Vapors, is an Australian publication and is produced by Blaze.
 Stealth Magazine debuted in 1999 and was distributed worldwide via Tower Records.
-Notable zines include Hype, Zest, Raptanite, Arfek, Damn Kids, Artillery, Blitzkrieg and Slingshot.

-Following the popular Out4Fame: Battle For Supremacy tournaments, Out4Fame Magazine was launched as a free publication.
-Out4Fame Magazine was later relaunched as Out4Fame presents ACCLAIM Magazine, which then became ACCLAIM Magazine.
-ACCLAIM Magazine is distributed throughout Australia, as well as other countries including New Zealand, Singapore and the UK.

 Rap in Australian politics

 The earliest political discussion of hip hop in Australia questioned whether controversial rappers from overseas should be permitted to enter and perform in the country, as was the case with Eminem in 2001.
-Australian hip hop artists have since used their platform to make political statements and drive political change; Urthboy and Thundamentals are among those whose lyrics often highlight and denounce inequality.
-TZU and Quro both released music critical of the Howard Government, self-evident in the lyrics of "Recoil" and "Goodnight Mr. Howard" respectively.
+Australian hip hop artists have since used their platform to make political statements and drive political change, with The Herd, Thundamentals and Combat Wombat being among those whose lyrics often highlight and denounce inequality.
+Throughout the era of John Howard's government, criticism of him and his policies were reoccurring themes in Australian hip-hop music until Labour MP Kevin Rudd won the 2007 federal election, with The Herd celebrating the election's results on "The King Is Dead", which was the lead single for their fourth studio album, Summerland.
+Other notable critiques of Howard's government include TZU's "Recoil" and Quro's "Goodnight Mr. Howard".
 The latter release also featured the then Prime Minister on the cover.

 A.B.
 Original, the collaboration between Indigenous rappers Briggs and Trials, was crucial to initiating debate on changing the date of Australia Day, particularly with their critical 2016 single "26 January".

 While professional musicians have gone on to enter Australian politics, most notably Midnight Oil frontman Peter Garrett, no hip hop artist has done so, although Briggs appeared to launch a campaign to enter Parliament in 2018, and has been since referred to himself as Senator Briggs in jest.
+In a notable event that stirred headlines, rapper Snoop Dogg faced a significant setback upon his planned visit to Australia.
+The incident which unfolded in 2007, Attracted widespread attention and sparked debates within both the entertainment industry and public sphere, with opinions divided on whether the decision was fair or not.
+Kevin Andrews is quoted as saying, "He doesn't seem the sort of bloke we want in this country".
+However Snoop was granted a full visa in 2008.